IntelliTect/Coalesce/docs/stacks/vue/layers/viewmodels.md

 <Prop def="$startAutosave(vue: Vue, options: AutoSaveOptions<this> = {})" lang="ts" />

 Starts auto-saving of the instance when its savable data properties become dirty.
-Saves are performed with the `$save` [API Caller](/stacks/vue/layers/api-clients.md#api-callers) (documented below) and will not be performed if the ViewModel has any validation errors - see [Rules/Validation](/stacks/vue/layers/viewmodels.md) below.
+Saves are performed with the `$save` [API Caller](/stacks/vue/layers/api-clients.md#api-callers) (documented above) and will not be performed if the ViewModel has any validation errors - see [Rules/Validation](/stacks/vue/layers/viewmodels.md) below.

 Requires a reference to a Vue instance in order to manage lifetime (auto-save hooks will be destroyed when the Vue component provided is destroyed).
 Options are as follows: